ibm-cloud-docs/containers/cs_network_policy.md

 Default policies are not applied to pods directly; they are applied to the public network interface of a worker node by using a Calico host endpoint.
 When a host endpoint is created in Calico, all traffic to and from that worker node's network interface is blocked, unless that traffic is allowed by a policy.

-**Important:** Do not remove policies that are applied to a host endpoint unless you fully understand the policy and know that you do not need the traffic that is being allowed by the policy.
+**Important:** Do not remove policies that are applied to a host endpoint unless you fully understand the policy.
+Be sure that you do not need the traffic that is being allowed by the policy.

  <table summary="The first row in the table spans both columns.
 The rest of the rows should be read left to right, with the server location in column one and IP addresses to match in column two.">